gwforg/gwf/docs/tutorial.rst

 Partial Workflow Execution
 ==========================

-Since version 2.2, gwf allows missing input files that are not provided by another target, and will simply skip targets with such input files (older versions would error in such a situation).
+Starting with version 3.0.0, gwf allows missing input files that are not provided by another target, and will simply skip targets with such input files (older versions would error in such a situation).